Use this in Arrangement Calculator

 Handling Emotional Customers

-Patience and empathy are essential.
+Patience and empathy come first.
 Customers ordering funeral flowers are often in grief, shock, or distress.
-Avoid rushing decisions.
-Offer guidance gently: "Would you like me to suggest some options?"
+Don't rush their decisions.
+Offer help gently: "Would you like me to suggest some options?"

-Have a private consultation area if possible.
-Funeral flower discussions should not happen across a busy shop counter.
-Train all staff in compassionate communication, not just the lead florist.
+Have a private consultation area if you can.
+Funeral flower talks should not happen across a busy shop counter.
+Train all your staff in handling these conversations with care, not only the lead florist.

 Managing Rush Orders

-Have a process for expedited funeral work.
-Same-day capability for simpler arrangements is a competitive advantage.
-Keep core funeral supplies in stock at all times: white chrysanthemums, white roses, white lilies, mixed carnations, foliage, and funeral ribbon.
+Have a process for fast-turnaround funeral work.
+Same-day capability for simpler designs sets you apart.
+Keep your core funeral stock in at all times: white chrysanthemums, white roses, white lilies, mixed carnations, foliage, and funeral ribbon.

-For bespoke tributes requiring specific flowers, communicate honestly about lead times.
+For bespoke tributes that need specific flowers, be honest about lead times.
 Customers generally understand and accept premium pricing for urgent orders.

 Building Your Sympathy Business